opendatakosovo/border-wait/README.md

 * [Nginx](https://www.nginx.com/) - NGINX is open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.

 ### Initial Setup
+GPG (GNU Privacy Guard) is the tool used in secure apt to sign files and check their signatures.

+apt-key is a program that is used to manage a keyring of gpg keys for secure apt.
+The keyring is kept in the file /etc/apt/trusted.gpg (not to be confused with the related but not very interesting  /etc/apt/trustdb.gpg). apt-key can be used to show the keys in the keyring, and to add or remove a key.

 **NOTE!!!** These packages are currently not updated and may not work on Ubuntu 16.04 or later versions.